Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

 The asynchronous graph of $\HistoryNetwork$ is given below, as well as a possible $\History$-trajectory.
 The table is a possible representation of the trajectory $000 \to_\History 100 \to_\History 110 \to_\History 111 \to_\History 101$.
 It shows how $i^a$, $s^a$ and $t^a$ are chosen in each step.
 A new equivalent representation is proposed in Figure \ref{figure:trajectories1}.

 \end{example}

-\subsection{Trapping updates}
+\subsubsection{Trapping updates}

 So far, all our updates applied $f_{i^a}$ to some source configuration $s^a$ and copied the rest of the current configuration: $x^a_{-i^a} = x^{a-1}_{ -i^a }$.
 Let us now consider an update mode in which the rest of the configuration can be taken from the history of the trajectory.
 Trapping updates are the natural generalisation of history-based updates, where both the source $s^a$ and the target $t^a$ are chosen from the set $\{ x^0, \dots, x^{a-1} \}$.
+Thus, it allows accounting for possible delays in updating a component, and it allows the result of the update to be applied on a past configuration, becoming the new current configuration.
 The term ``Trapping updates'' come from the fact, proved in the sequel, that $x \to_\TrappingGraph^* y$ if and only if $y \in T_f(x)$.
 In our framework, this turns out to be formalised as follows.